-Safeguarding incidents and / or behaviours can be associated with factors outside school or college and / or can occur between children outside the school or college.
+Safeguarding incidents and/or behaviours can be associated with factors outside school or college and/or can occur between children outside the school or college.
 All staff should be considering the context within such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.

-Geographical factors School's response We have a close All classes during the academic year (more so in the proximity to the Summer term) undertake workshops to teach about the coastline and the river dangers of the sea and tides.
+Geographical factors School's response We have a close proximity to sea, woodlands and railways.
+Social and economic factors All classes during the academic year (more so in the Summer term) undertake PHSCE workshops to teach about the dangers of the sea, tides and railways.
 Water safety is consolidated termly in each year group.
-Social and economic factors School's response Derelict shops / We teach children about personal safety and making the buildings on the estate right decisions to keep themselves safe regarding their behaviour beyond school.
+School's response Derelict shops/buildings on the estate.
+We teach children about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school.
 Classes are also taught about anti-social behaviour and the consequences of criminal damage and trespassing.
-Peer group factors School's response Children have older Our curriculum teaches children about the issue of 'peer siblings who may be pressure'. influential to younger Children engage in different scenarios and are given family members. choices to make through role play.
+Peer group factors School's response Children have older siblings who may be influential to younger family members.
+Our curriculum teaches children about the issue of 'peer pressure'.
+Children engage in different scenarios and are given choices to make through role play.
 Children are taught to be confident and assertive through our PSHCE curriculum.
 We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
-We encourage any child feeling pressurised to 'talk it out' with an adult or share via our 'Toot Toot' system.
-Home factors School's response Lots of our children are Through our Computing Curriculum, children are taught connected to the about online safety.
-Every child has signed our internet at home and 'Acceptable Use' contract.
-Parents sign an 'Acceptable regularly use gaming Use' contract too. devices to engage in Our external computing advisor also delivers specific online games with their workshops in relation to any online or mobile phone friends. incident.
+We encourage any child feeling pressured to 'talk it out' with an adult at check in times.
+Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
+Through our Computing Curriculum, children are taught about online safety.
+Every child has signed our 'Acceptable Use' contract.
+Parents sign an 'Acceptable Use' contract too.
+Our external computing advisor also delivers specific workshops in relation to any online or mobile phone incident.
 This proactive and responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents.
-Parents are also given the opportunity to meet our advisor and talk with him during our parental workshops advisor and talk with him during our parental workshops during 'online safety' week.
-We offer half termly drop in sessions where parents can ask for advise on adapting devises to private settings ats ask for advice on adapting devices to private settings etc.

-This is especially important prior to Christmas when new mobiles and devices are bought as gifts.
+• We offer drop in sessions where parents can ask for advice on adapting devices to private settings etc. This is especially important prior to Christmas when new mobiles and devices are bought as gifts.